This blog title is a bit presumptuous as it suggests I’ve got it all figured out.

 Well, I don’t.

 Yet for a variety of reasons, Good Shepherd has long had financial health as a church.
-In the worst of the 2008-2009 recession, for example, we had our best of years up to that time in terms of giving and surplus.
+In the worst of the recent recession, for example, we had our best of years in terms of giving and surplus.

 So here are five strategies we have adopted around here when it comes to money:

 4. Let the people know where the money is going.
-We do a reasonably good job of this — for example, the people of the church know of the $400,000 in 2013 that went to On Eagles’ Wings Ministries and the $85,000 we spent preparing and delivering 280,000 meals to Ecuador through Stop Hunger Now (now renamed Rise Against Hunger).
-Yet I realize we can be much more intentional and transparent in communicating what we do with people’s money.
-Stay tuned for strategic sharing in 2017.
+We do a reasonably good job of this — for example, the people of the church know of the $60,000 to Haiti relief and the $80,000 to Crisis Assistance Ministries.
+Yet after hearing teaching at a church I deeply respect, I realize we can be much more intentional and transparent in communicating what we do with people’s money.
+Stay tuned for strategic sharing in 2011.

 3. Have someone who is both smart & trustworthy oversee the process.
 I am much blessed as a pastor in that we have a business manager who is, well, both smart and trustworthy.
 And he is savvy enough to know that we need external audits every other year.
 Which we have.
 In dealing with money, you can’t have too many layers of protection.